mguentner/cannelloni/README.md

 Features:

-- frame aggregation in UDP frames (multiple CAN frames in one UDP frame)
+- frame aggregation in Ethernet frames (multiple CAN frames in one Ethernet frame)
 - efficient protocol
-- very high data rates possible (40 Mbit/s +)
+- very high data rates possible (10 Mbit/s +)
 - custom timeouts for certain IDs (see below)
 - easy debugging
 - CAN FD support on interfaces that support it

-Not yet supported (send a PR ;) ):

-- Resend lost UDP frames
+- UDP support (fast, unreliable transport)
-- Packet loss detection
+- SCTP support (reliable transport)

 ##Compilation